Ms. Emily Wernau - Principal

 My name is Emily Wernau and I am honored to introduce myself as principal of Tremont Elementary School.
 Previously, I was an Assistant Principal at Oregon Middle School and Saxton Middle School.
 Before that, I worked in the NYC Department of Education as an Assistant Principal, Instructional Coach and Teacher.
 I taught English, Social Studies and Debate.

-Currently, I am PhD student at the University of Buffalo in Curriculum Design and the Science of Learning.
-Presently, I have a B.A. & M.A. in English from St. John’s University, a M.A. in English Education from City College, and a M.S.E.D. in Educational Leadership from Baruch College.
+I have a B.A. & M.A. in English from St. John’s University, a M.A. in English Education from City College, and a M.S.E.D. in Educational Leadership from Baruch College.
 My years at St. John’s have left a profound impact on me.
 Their message that serving communities is one of the greatest gifts one can give is something I carry with me.
 Thus, I began a career in public education.
+I consider myself a lifelong learner and continue to take courses in various topics to continue growing as an educator.

 As a lover of curriculum, I believe that engaging and enriching experiences spark excitement about learning.
 In line with the whole child approach, the Tremont staff aims to create student centered environments for our students so that they can discover and explore.
 We attend continuous professional development and are always expanding our thinking in innovative ways to teach children.